ezcodesit/Limit-Order-Book/README_DETAILED.md

 - `snapshot()` prints a deterministic book view by copying levels into vectors and sorting.

 ### 2.9 `include/engine/Engine.h` / `src/engine/Engine.cpp`
-Command-line driver around the book:
-- Parses textual commands and enqueues structured `Command` objects into the ingress `SpscRingBuffer`.
-- Maps external string order ids to internal `OrderId`s once; all subsequent cancels/modifies operate on the numeric id.
-- `process()` thread consumes commands and calls the book.
+Per-symbol engine wrapper:
-- Trade events feed a lightweight sink that converts ids back to strings and enqueues human-readable prints onto a dedicated logging ring buffer.
+- Exposes a `submit()` API that maps external ids to internal numeric ids and enqueues validated commands.
+- Runs a dedicated worker thread consuming the SPSC queue and a logging thread to flush trade prints.

+### 2.10 `src/engine/main.cpp`
+Multi-symbol dispatcher:
+- Maintains a map from `<symbol>` string to `EngineApp` instance.
+- Parses CLI lines in the form `SYMBOL VERB …`, forwarding commands to the appropriate engine.
+- Lazily creates new engines when unseen symbols arrive, so each instrument gets its own deterministic matching loop.

-### 2.10 Executables & Tests
+### 2.11 Executables & Tests
 - `src/engine/main.cpp`: entry point hooking stdin/stdout.
 - `bench/Microbench.cpp`: toy harness measuring mean latency of order inserts.
 - `tests/OrderBookTests.cpp`: GoogleTest verifying a basic match (more tests encouraged).